beego/beedoc/en-US/advantage/docs.md

 # Automated API Document

-Automated documentation is a very cool feature that I wish to have.
-Now it became real in Beego.
-As I said Beego will not only boost the development of API but also make the API easy to use for the user.
+Automated documentation is a very cool feature that I found to be desirable.
+Now it became a reality in Beego.
+As I said Beego will not only boost the development of your API but also make the API easy to use for the user.

 Beego implemented the [swagger specification](http://swagger.io/) for API documentation.
 It's very easy to create powerful interactive API documentation.